The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

-Generally speaking, I work with the default attribution settings, but this can vary based on your business needs.
+Generally speaking, we work with the default attribution settings, but this can vary based on your business needs.
 If you find that sales happen in a smaller purchase window, you can set it to 7 days post-click.

 However, if you are working with branding and awareness campaigns reaching top funnel users, you might want to set the post view to 28 days.

-Just remember that this will get applied to the Facebook Ads Manager Account.
+But remember that this will get applied to the Facebook Ads Manager Account.